A local CLT for convolution equations with an application to weakly self-avoiding random walks: Introduction

-The main assumption is a decay property of the $B_{n}$ for large $n.$ We will also assume Gaussian decay properties in space which are natural for the applications to self-avoiding walks.
+The main assumption is a decay property of the $B_{n}$ for large $n.$ We will also assume Gaussian decay properties in space which are natural for the applications to self-avoiding walks we have in mind.
 The method we present here can probably be adapted to treat situations with less severe decay assumptions in space, but we have not worked that out.

-Our main interest is to prove a local central limit theorem for $C_{n}/c_{n}$ under appropriate conditions on $\mathbf{B}$ and $\lambda.$ Of course, the parameter $\lambda$ can be incorporated into $\mathbf{B}$.
+Our main interest is to prove a local central limit theorem for the signed density $C_{n}/c_{n}$ under appropriate conditions on $\mathbf{B}$ and $\lambda.$ Of course, the parameter $\lambda$ can be incorporated into $\mathbf{B}$.
 However, the approach we follow is purely perturbative.
 We will give conditions on $\mathbf{B},$ and then state that if in addition $\lambda$ is small enough a CLT holds.

-We use $\phi$ as the convoluting factor in (\ref{Basic_ConvolEqu}) with $C_{n-1},$ so that for $\lambda=0,$ $C_{n}$ simply is the normal density with covariance matrix $n\times\operatorname{identity}.$ At the expense of a few complications, we could also investigate the case where the first summand in (\ref{Basic_ConvolEqu}) is $C_{n-1}\ast S$ with a rotationally invariant density $S.$ We however feel that this generalization would somehow obscure the main line of the argument.
-To step out from the rotationally invariant case however leads to new, complicated, and interesting problems which will be presented elsewhere.
+At the expense of a few complications, we could also investigate the case where the first summand in \eqref{Basic_ConvolEqu} is $C_{n-1}\ast S$ with a rotationally invariant density $S.$ We however feel that this generalization would somehow obscure the main line of the argument.
+To step out from the rotationally invariant case leads however to new, complicated, and interesting problems which will be presented elsewhere.